Phil Spector: 1981–2009: Semi-hiatus

-Spector remained free on $1-million bail while awaiting trial.
-In the meantime, Spector produced singer-songwriter Hargo Khalsa's track (known professionally as Hargo) "Crying for John Lennon", which originally appears on Hargo's 2006 album In Your Eyes.
+Amid his murder charge, Spector produced singer-songwriter Hargo Khalsa's track (known professionally as Hargo) "Crying for John Lennon", which originally appears on Hargo's 2006 album In Your Eyes.
 On a visit to Spector's mansion for an interview for the Lennon tribute film Strawberry Fields, Hargo played Spector the song and asked him to produce it.

-On March 19, 2007, Spector's murder trial began.
-Presiding Judge Larry Paul Fidler allowed the proceedings in Los Angeles Superior Court to be televised.
-On September 26, Fidler declared a mistrial because of a hung jury (ten to two for conviction).

-Released in December 2007, the song "B Boy Baby" by Mutya Buena and Amy Winehouse featured melodic and lyrical passages heavily influenced by "Be My Baby".
-As a result, Spector was given a songwriting credit on the single.
-The sections from "Be My Baby" were sung by Winehouse, not sampled from the mono single.
-Winehouse referenced her admiration of Spector's work and often performed Spector's first hit song, "To Know Him Is to Love Him".
-That same month, Spector attended the funeral of Ike Turner.
+In December 2007, Spector attended the funeral of Ike Turner.
 In his eulogy, Spector criticized Tina Turner's autobiography I, Tina—and its subsequent promotion by Oprah Winfrey—as a "badly written" book that "demonized and vilified Ike".
 Spector commented that "Ike made Tina the jewel she was.
 When I went to see Ike play at the Cinegrill in the '90s ... there were at least five Tina Turners on the stage performing that night, and any one of them could have been the real Tina Turner."

-In mid-April 2008, BBC Two broadcast a special titled Phil Spector: The Agony and the Ecstasy, by Vikram Jayanti.
-It consists of Spector's first screen interview—breaking a long period of media silence.
-During the conversation, images from the murder court case are juxtaposed with live appearances of his tracks on television programs from the 1960s and 1970s, along with subtitles giving critical interpretations of some of his song production values.
-While he does not directly try to clear his name, the court case proceedings shown try to give further explanation of the facts surrounding the murder charges leveled against him.
-He also speaks about the musical instincts that led him to create some of his most enduring hit records, from "You've Lost That Lovin' Feelin'" to "River Deep, Mountain High", as well as Let It Be, along with criticisms he feels he has had to deal with throughout his life.